Council provides a weekly garbage collection service. Garbage bins are collected from all residential, non-residential and non-rateable properties.

 How to change the size of your garbage bin

-Changing the size of your bin has information on how to request a change in your garbage bin size, including for large families or for medical reasons.
+Go to the changing the size of your bin page for information on how to request a change in your garbage bin size, including for large families or for medical reasons.

 Damaged, lost or stolen bins

-New bins and bin replacements has information on how to have your garbage bin repaired or replaced.
+Go to the bin repairs and replacements page for information on how to have a lost or damaged bin repaired or replaced.